MuhammadHamidRaza/ai-native-software-development/book-source/docs/02-AI-Tool-Landscape/06-gemini-cli-installation-and-basics/03-built-in-tools-deep-dive.md

 **Expected outcome**: You'll see ⚡ indicators for `pwd` and `ls` commands, showing your current directory and files in that directory.
 Gemini explains what files you have ready for learning.

-**What to observe**: Gemini shows the exact commands it ran (pwd, ls) and interprets the results in a way that helps you understand your file organization.

 ---

 ### Prompt 4: Practice Web Fetch — Official Documentation